Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool performs an A/B-style comparison of ads within a single ad set, ranking them by efficiency and flagging winners/laggards.
-It lists specific output metrics (impressions, spend, conversions, CPA, CTR, relative-score, verdict) and distinguishes from sibling tools like meta_ads_analysis_performance and meta_ads_split_tests.
+The description clearly states the tool performs an A/B-style comparison of ads within a single ad set, ranking by efficiency and flagging winners.
+It specifies exact metrics returned (impressions, spend, conversions, CPA, CTR, relative score, verdict).
+This distinguishes it from sibling analysis tools like meta_ads_analysis_performance which are broader.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.